-I’ve been critical of the belief or felt need that a single “great man” is a leader.
+I’ve been critical of the belief or felt the need that a single “great man” is a leader.
 I’ve been critical of the feeling that we need some paternalistic organization with an authoritarian leader to tell us what to do.
-And, this tension between leadership and autonomy is a paradox in American life.
+And this tension between leadership and autonomy is a paradox in American life.
 We want to feel that a leader is there, and we don’t want someone telling us what to do, BUT we want someone else to tell others what to do.

 We’ve seen through leadership research that leadership focus has moved from:

 Individual Focus – a single leader exercising command and transformation.

 - Born vs. Made = leadership as talent and skill

 - Charasmatic / Visionary = leadership as a characteristic

 Intersubjective (shared by many minds) – leadership distributed within and amongst teams, areas, and people.